🛠 Create Your Own - Contract Renewal Review Workflow

 - From Form Access, select the relevant radio button to determine how ownership is assigned.

-Repeat these steps until owners have been assigned for all the phases outlined in the table.
+Repeat these steps until owners have been assigned for all the phases outlined above.
+For further details, see Configure Workflow Phase Access and Ownership.

-While extensions are straightforward, renewals that involve significant changes are better handled via a dedicated New Contract Request workflow.
-This allows the contract to be treated with the appropriate level of due diligence, review, and approval.
+While extensions are straightforward, renewals involving significant changes are better handled via a dedicated New Contract Request workflow, so the contract gets the appropriate level of due diligence, review, and approval.
+It's recommended to include a direct link to the New Contract Request form in the renewal notification email, so contracts requiring deeper review are routed through the correct workflow.

 - Copy the URL for the separate Contract Request workflow form.